Everest mountaineer warned of overcrowding before dying on climb

 Kalpana Das, 49, and Nihal Bagwan, 27, both from India, also died on Everest this week.
 Both died Thursday on their return from the summit.

-Ravi, a 28-year-old Indian climber who goes by one name, died the previous week May 17.
+Ravi, a 28-year-old Indian climber who goes by one name, died the previous week on May 17.

-Last week, a search for Irish climber Seamus Lawless, 39, was called off, after the Trinity College Dublin professor fell while descending from the peak, according to the Press Association.
+Last week, a search for Irish climber Seamus Lawless, 39, was called off, after the Trinity College Dublin professor fell while descending from the peak, according to the Press Assocation.

 Lawless is missing, presumed dead.